This is my true Business War Story about what happens when a billionaire CEO is fed up with "consultant's babble."

 He told Joel that consultants and his underlings usually don't tell him the truth.
 He can't stand that!
 He gave me 3 examples of that disingenuous behavior — they were awful panderings.

 Jack tells me he likes his reality unvarnished.
-(I 'd also picked up that phrase from my consulting mentor, Robert Fritz).
+(I'd also picked up that same phrase from my consulting mentor, Robert Fritz).

 And he really liked my recommendations and straightforward defense when attacked.